The Battle of Verdun in the First World War

 The First World War

 Germany and its allies lost the First World War.
 The victorious powers set out the consequences of this defeat for Germany in the Treaty of Versailles.
 The monarchy in the German empire was abolished; the emperor had to leave the country.
 Border areas in the east and west of Germany were handed to its neighbours.
-In addition, Germany had to reduce its army to 100,000 soldiers and pay high amounts in compensation – these are called "reparations” -
+In addition, Germany had to reduce its army to 100,000 soldiers and pay high amounts in compensation – these are called "reparations” - to the victors.

 Gerd Schneider / Christiane Toyka-Seid